Olympic National Park Overnight Backpacking

 Although we provide all the necessary gear, you can also bring your own gear.

 Not included: Transportation to and from trailhead and National Park entrance fee for your vehicle.
-If you will not have a car, we can make transportation arrangements for you.
+If you will not have a car, we can possibly make transportation arrangements for you, based on availability.

 1) Medications and/or Epi pen that you require

 10) Toiletries, like toothpaste and deodorant, in travel sizes

 1) If you want to fish, let us know in advance.

 4) Swimsuit or quick dry shorts and shirt